 The documentation you have kept should now allow project partners to answer questions such as the following.
-This reflection may be incorporated into the final report to the Arts Board.
+This reflection may be incorporated into your final report to SK Arts.

 What did you do to make sense of and reflect on your information?
 Who was involved in the analysis of the information?
-Did the information gathered help you answer your exploration questions?
+Did the information gathered help you answer your exploration and subquestions?
 What were your conclusions?
 What will you now do to act on the information you gathered?
 What new questions do you now have?
 What are your final reflections?